fern-api/fern/docs/comparison.md

-# How is Fern different than OpenAPI (formerly Swagger)?
+# How is Fern different than OpenAPI (f.k.a Swagger)?

 1. Higher quality code generation: Fern is more restrictive in what you can model, enabling idiomatic, easy to use code generation.